MayankAgrawal94/Inventory-Management/README.md

 ## Further help

-To get more help on this connect me at `mayank.agr2@gmail.com` or can DM me on [LinkedIn](https://www.linkedin.com/in/mayank-agrawal-59192940/).
+To get more help on this connect me at `jobs@mayankagrawal.co.in` or can DM me on [LinkedIn](https://www.linkedin.com/in/mayank-agrawal-59192940/).